Daniel7Fallon/WalkieTalkieLLM/README.txt

 -XMLParser deserialises XML comic into in memory comic object.
 -ComicPostProcessor takes the comic object and duplicates panels with the second character saying the translations.
 -Now have classes representing the tags for in memory storage of comics.

+Sprint 5:
+-Created StoryManager class to handle this sprint's requirements.
+  -Takes 10 random scenes from the XML specification file specified in the configuration file.
+  -Generates Audiovisual descriptions for each mini-story, and calls the LLM to generate dialogue for the stories.
+  -Translates the dialogue and creates a new XML, with the characters speaking the new dialogue followed by a duplicate slide with the translations in place of the previous dialogue.
+  -Writes this output to a file specified in the configuration file.